 She’d spent hours hauling clothes and bedsheets down the wooden stairs into the dirt basement where her wringer-washer machine stood.
 She’d hauled the wet linens back upstairs and outside to affix each item with a clothespin all the while feeling a sense of accomplishment by her work well done.
 With sheets flapping in the breeze she could smell the freshness of clean.
 It was more than a day’s work to do all the laundry of her household, and it was done amidst making meals, tending family, and general housekeeping, too.
 So when it all came crashing down to the dirt and grime on the ground she saw in an instant that she’d need to start all over again and she was tired now, hungry now, ready to quit now.
 So when the tears came, she willed the wet to wash away any defeat because the woman she was needed to get right back to it.
 Some perennial part of her continued to do what needed to be done not because she wanted to but because she knew how to draw forth the power sustaining her life and the lives of so many others.
 It kept her focused and when she was focused, she didn’t have time to think about the little sister they’d left behind.

 Nobody here knew about Lily except, of course, their own mother who schooled them well in how to keep a secret.
-She and her elder sister, Emma, were bonded even before Lily arrived but after her entrance into their world they were forever bound to the secret and to each other in a way that felt like a pocket full of rocks pulling them down, down, down below the surface of watery existence.
+She and her elder sister, Dora, were bonded even before Lily arrived but after her entrance into their world they were forever bound to the secret and to each other in a way that felt like a pocket full of rocks pulling them down, down, down below the surface of watery existence.

 The county of Lancashire in North West England had been the only home they’d known until they came here.
 Gone were the rolling hills of heather, the misty mornings of inclement weather, and the faithful furrows of days long in meadows for the sisters to meander through in a childhood lost to this barren prairie place the father they knew had called them to.
 When he’d departed from them on his adventure to discover wealth and fortune across the pond they were too young to realize it was an ocean he was crossing and it would be years before they’d meet him in the new world he’d made for their family.
 How could they have known what life would be like without him at home in England?
 All they were told was he must never know about Lily.